Skip to content

 Conversational Refinement

-After every diagram, a feedback popup appears — refine by chatting:
+After every diagram, you can refine by describing changes:

 "Add a caching layer between API and database"